peritext/peritext/README.md

 # Caution : Work In Progress

-Modulo is being rewritten at the moment as a source-agnostic, annotation-ready, and editor-ready, (universal javascript application)[https://medium.com/@mjackson/universal-javascript-4761051b7ae9].
+Modulo is being rewritten at the moment as a source-agnostic, annotation-ready, and editor-ready, [universal javascript application](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

 See an implementation of the first, front-end only, version of Modulo there : http://modesofexistence.org/anomalies/ (source there : https://github.com/robindemourat/clues-anomaly-understanding )